 This wireless connection is supported by the Wireless Mobile Utility (WMU) App.
 By this app, the captured image can be edited before transfer.
 Transferring files is possible through FTP with an operating frequency of 2412 to 2462 MHz in a range of approximately 30 m.

-There are several wireless transmitters available to transfer the files faster, just paired Nikon D750 with WT-5A Wireless Transmitter and UT-1 Communication Unit or with Smartphones through a push-button, pin-entry WPS, or selecting the camera SSID directly.
+Several wireless transmitters are available to transfer the files faster, just paired Nikon D750 with WT-5A Wireless Transmitter and UT-1 Communication Unit or with Smartphones through a push-button, pin-entry WPS, or selecting the camera SSID directly.

 Nikon D750 Performance:

-When creating D750, Nikon might think to put the best of the best with it.
-Whether it’s videography or photography, Nikon D750 doesn’t slug behind.
-As one of the low-cost full-frame camera, it performs like those on the top level prices.
+When creating the D750, Nikon might think to put the best of the best with it.
+Whether it’s videography or photography, Nikon D750 doesn’t slag behind.
+As one of the low-cost full-frame cameras, it performs like those at top-level prices.

-In this mode, the tilting screen of Nikon D750 becomes much appreciated.
+In this mode, the tilting screen of the Nikon D750 becomes much appreciated.
 By flipping it upwards, you are starting live view photography.
-The pixel-level is in 1:1, which means that the image appears in astonishing detail.
+The pixel level is 1:1, which means that the image appears in astonishing detail.

 Another purpose of live view photography is when there’s a need for extreme focus accuracy.
 Usually, it happens during macro shooting.

-High definition video footage; it is likely to be expected with D750 having a resolution of 1080p at up to 60 fps with a full movie exposure.
-It offers frame rate to 50, 30, 25, or 24 frames, able to crop mode in 1.5x with either fx or dx lenses.
+High definition video footage; is likely to be expected, with D750 having a resolution of 1080p at up to 60 fps and full movie exposure.
+It offers a frame rate of 50, 30, 25, or 24 frames, crop mode in 1.5x with either fx or dx lenses.

 Filmmakers prefer this model for it has zebra stripes that stand as a warning for an overly exposed video and separate video ISO sensitivity, just like with D810 at a lower price, not to mention a different ‘Movie Shooting Menu.’

-Besides, several features come with D750, namely; Flat Picture Control, Time-Lapse Feature, and Exposure Smoothing for better video footage with some exposure modes like Aperture Priority, Program Mode, and Manual Mode that control the video.
+Several features come with D750, namely, Flat Picture Control, Time-Lapse Feature, and Exposure Smoothing for better video footage with some exposure modes like Aperture Priority, Program Mode, and Manual Mode that control the video.

-Flat picture control covers numbers of dynamic range available in the final video that gives you several choices during editing.
+Flat picture control covers the number of dynamic ranges available in the final video, giving you several choices during editing.

-At the same time, Time-Lapse compressed images to be visible in the final footage, and Exposure Smoothing sets the camera’s limitation to changes in between shots to avoid flickering images.
+Simultaneously, Time-Lapse compressed images to be visible in the final footage, and Exposure Smoothing sets the camera’s limitation to changes between shots to avoid flickering images.

-Externally, microphones and video port are being attached with the camera resulting in clear quality audio recording.
+Externally, microphones and video ports are being attached with the camera resulting in clear quality audio recording.

 Able to take 1230 shots, Nikon D750 takes its action to another level.
 This result is impressive enough, considering that the shots taken are with flash.
 Bringing it to its ultimate battery life, the maximum shots are roughly 8000.

-The lithium-ion rechargeable battery is what powered most of Nikon cameras, which saves you from the burden of bringing extra battery because Nikon cameras can borrow from each other upon power shortage.
+The lithium-ion rechargeable battery-powered most Nikon cameras save you from the burden of bringing extra batteries because Nikon cameras can borrow from each other upon power shortage.

 Apart from the camera itself, Nikon D750 includes accessories so challenging to resist.
-There’s the 24-120 mm f/4G lens that covers an ideal range with high speed, exceptional sharpness, and close focusing.
+There’s the 24-120 mm f/4G lens covering an ideal range with high speed, exceptional sharpness, and close focusing.

-The weather-sealed MB-D16 Multi Battery Power Pack/Grip, which can hold another EN-EL15 or six AA batteries.
-GP-1A GPS Unit; adds the latitude, longitude, altitude, and time information in the image; and the UT-1 Communication Unit for the transfer of images to the computer through Ethernet.
+The weather-sealed MB-D16 Multi Battery Power Pack/Grip can hold another EN-EL15 or six AA batteries.
+GP-1A GPS Unit; adds the latitude, longitude, altitude, and time information in the image; and the UT-1 Communication Unit transfers images to the computer through Ethernet.